Learning to decode body language is powerful and one of the most important nonverbal communication skills.

 This is a fake smile.
 This smile lacks the characteristic “crow’s feet” wrinkles around the corners of the eyes.

-Description: The Duchenne smile is a smile characterized by the “crow’s feet” wrinkles around the corners of the eyes along with upturned corners of the mouth.
-This is a real smile.
+The Duchenne smile is a smile that signals true happiness and is characterized by the “crow’s feet” wrinkles around the corners of the eyes along with upturned corners of the mouth.

 What it Means: When you see a Duchenne smile, this likely indicates genuine happiness.